benshimonz/V1/README.md

 - D2C appears below a relationship / path.
 The relationship / path may be wrapped by an 'L' or an 'O'
 - D2C may not appear before a quantifier
-- Directly right of the aggregator: an entity (yellow/aggregated/blue/logical/red)
+- Right of the relationship / path : an entity (yellow/aggregated/blue/logical/red)

 _**Q75:** Any dragon pair (A, B) where B froze A between 8 and 10 times_